Bruges: Decline after 1500

 Starting around 1500, the Zwin channel, (the Golden Inlet) which had given the city its prosperity, began silting up and the Golden Era ended.
-The city soon fell behind Antwerp as the economic flagship of the Low Countries.
+In the 16th century, Bruges was a centre of humanism and Protestantism, with international ramifications.
+In 1578, the city briefly came under Protestant rule.
+The execution of three Franciscan friars on the Burg caused a great stir.
+The secession of the Spanish Netherlands in 1584 led to the city's final decline, which soon fell behind Antwerp as the economic flagship of the Low Countries.

 During the 17th century, the lace industry took off, and various efforts to bring back the glorious past were made.
 During the 1650s, the city was the base for Charles II of England and his court in exile.
 The maritime infrastructure was modernized, and new connections with the sea were built, but without much success, as Antwerp became increasingly dominant.
 Bruges became impoverished and gradually faded in importance.